ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-r.
+could be found to exactly suit the case,
+and let them ont on that compromise.&quot;
+Presence of Jliud.
+Prof. Wilder gives these short rules
+for action in caw? of accident : For dust
+in the eyes, avoid rubbing, dash water
+into them; remove cinders, etc, with
+the round point of a lead penoil.
+Re­
+move insects from the ear by tepid water;
+never put a hard instrument into the
+ear.
 If an artery is cut, compress above
 the wound ; if a vein is cut, comprecs
 below.
 If choked, get npon all lours,
 and cough.
 For lig) t burns, dip tbe